visika/tesi-magistrale/thesis.typ

 holding first and second place with lowest discrepancies with respect to reference most of the time, while the small and medium MACE-MP-0 models lag behind.

+#figure(
+  image("simulazioni/02_water/02_dimer/01_optimize/MACE-ICE13-1/final.png"),
+  caption: [
+    Render of the final geometry of the water dimer, optimized using MACE-ICE13-1.
+  ],
+)

 === Vibrations analysis <sec:dimer-vibrations>

 Similarly to the procedure adopted for the monomer,